jfredett/minas-tarwon/LOG.md

 In any case, I need another project like I need to increase my topological genus, so I'm just going to focus on standing up some services and getting `btg` sorted.

+# 3-AUG-2024

+## 0026

+Had to revert `toto`, I think I remember having an issue where it would serve DNS without issue for a while, then start refusing connections thereafter.
+I remember going to `unstable` helped with that, but I don't remember the details enough.
+I think there is a way to simply make NSD do the pass through, but I need to go do some reading to remember how.

+## 2036

+I have run into an issue with my netboot setup, which points to a more general issue I had been punting off until now.

+I have a bunch of machines I'd like to netboot that, ultimately, really shouldn't be netbooted.
+"Standard" (non-EFI) netbooting has a hard limit at a 4GB Ramdisk, and tbh, I don't want to go beyond that generally since things get quite memory hungry quickly, so while moving to an .efi-based boot system is probably 'good' in the long term, it helps entrench a bit of bad design I admitted while building things.

+Now I'm caught out a little earlier than I wanted.

+Initially I had planned to build `gehenna`, a machine that would be a nix-store-over-NFS server, but I read that this was nontrivial and projects like `tvix` exist but aren't yet ready for production.

+Ideally the system would work thus:

+Boot every machine to a common nix image that is stripped to the barest essentials, and contains only one post-boot script that asks it to be configured by some remote configurator.
+This base image would mount a nix store over NFS specific to that machine, so that it can then be treated exactly as if it were a 'regular' machine with a persistent nix store, but where that store is actually located on the far side of a network connection.
+This has an obvious duplication issue (different machines will likely share the same nix store objects, so they will be duplicated across the network), but I
+figured:

+1. Probably whatever native dedup happens would be sufficient to minimize the pain
+2. I don't really have a big enough architecture in mind to warrant fixing that storage problem until I have it.

+Then I read [this](https://xyno.space/post/nix-store-nfs) which made me think I could do something about halfway between what the author does and my idea.
+A main .ro store with a .rw store per machine mounted over it, I didn't actually realize this was possible with NFS, but it actually seems pretty straightforward.
+The author there uses a tmpfs, but there is no reason I couldn't use a persistent store if I preferred, then I could factor out common values periodically into the .ro side to minimize duplication.

+I think this is a good idea, but I think it's going to take a pile of work to get right, so I'm going to focus for now on getting BTG formatted with 'real' storage so I can carve off a chunk for my dev VM and do things 'the old fashioned way' with a real backing disk, but I definitely need to do some more research on how to approach building `gehenna` and the NFS store.

+I really like the idea of a sort of 'stem cell' VM that I can differentiate simply by mounting the right underlying store and doing some command at it to 'activate' whatever configuration lives on the other side of that, I don't think such a thing would be too difficult.
+I could also see having a simple .ro-only approach and having builds happen entirely on the `gehenna` side rather than the client side, design is needed.

+## 2102

+A brief thought on the UEFI netbooting, in particular, this solves a major defect in terms of security, BIOS netbooting (what I'm doing now) is only over insecure protocols, fine for a closed lab, bad for anything that might ever be exposed to the internet, UEFI netbooting can be done over HTTPS, so definitely needs doing, for now I have BTG and DOP both standing up on a netbooted image via BIOS netbooting, so hopefully that unblocks me and I can return to UEFI later.